 Note that self-defense is valid only if the defendant reasonably believed he/she was facing immediate bodily harm.
 If Henry in the above example eventually put down the knife, and Jan later that evening poisoned his dinner, self-defense wouldn’t apply because she was no longer facing immediate bodily harm.

-Attempting to kill a person with poison is a category A felony in Nevada.
+Attempting to kill a person with poison is a category A felony.
 The punishment includes either:

 - life in Nevada State Prison with the possibility of parole after 5 years incarceration, OR